dektlong/dekt-devx-demo/README.md

 - Set all UPDATE_ME values in the ```.config``` directory

-  - note: if you are not planing a DevSecOps demos, no need to update files in the ```tap-security-tools``` folder

 - Update your runtime specific values in ```workload/dekt4pets``` folder

   - ```image:``` value in ```backend/dekt4pets-backend.yml```